starknet-io/starknet-website/README.md

 - [Storybook](https://storybook.js.org/) for component development and testing
 - [Crowdin](https://crowdin.com/) for translations
 - [Yarn](https://yarnpkg.com/) as the package manager
-- [NetlifyCMS](https://www.netlifycms.org) Give non-technical users a simple way to edit and add content
+- [NetlifyCMS](https://www.netlifycms.org) to give non-technical users a simple way to edit and add content

 ## Getting Started